- Our message: where it all began and what we’re all about

 I wanted to create a space that would teach other people how to live as happily as possible, even in the most testing of circumstances.

-So I launched Mind Cafe — a publication with one goal: to teach people how to live as happily as possible, regardless of what’s happening on the outside; a publication with the potential to grow and expand into something that could change the lives of many.
+So I launched Mind Cafe — a publication with one goal: to give people the tools they need to live better lives, regardless of what’s happening on the outside; a publication with the potential to grow and expand into something that could change the lives of many.
 A force for change.

-I guess it’s just my way of making a difference — sculpting something positive out of an otherwise pretty shitty situation.
+I guess it’s just my way of making a difference — sculpting something positive out of an otherwise pretty terrible situation.

 2. What We’re Looking For

-Instead, your article should speak to most of the people reading it; think of the average person and teach them a lesson about happiness that they could understand and apply.
+Instead, your article should speak to most of the people reading it; think of the average person and teach them a lesson about happiness that they could understand and apply rather than honing in on a subject that can only be applied in specific situations.

-If you’re writing about meditation, tell the reader how to meditate.
+If you’re writing about meditation, teach the reader how to meditate.
 If you’re writing about how to cope with stress, give them techniques to put into practice.

 Our best-performing articles are those that draw upon external support and evidence from research, philosophies or approved theories.